GiovanniFerrara/qa-ai-tester/README.md

 ## Contributing

 Contributions are welcome!
-Areas for improvement:
-- Additional AI provider integrations
-- Enhanced reporting visualizations
-- Improved error handling and recovery
-- Performance optimizations
-- Additional tool implementations
-- Test coverage expansion
+Feel free to open an issue or PR to discuss ideas.

 ## License

-See LICENSE file for details.
+Distributed under the Apache License 2.0.
+See [`LICENSE`](LICENSE) for details.

 ## Support